aelfric/ncfl-livedocs/events/speech.md

     - If missing a competitor - type in Missing + Competitor Code
 - If a student arrives late, have them speak in the closest position to their initial speaker order on the ballot.
-- Observers are allowed in Saturday rounds ONLY with the permission of ALL Competitors & Judges in the Room.
-Anyone can say NO without penalty or prejudice.
-- Observers are allowed in Sunday rounds without any special permission subject to the room's capacity.
-- All observers must be seated.
-If you are still competing you CANNOT observe rounds in your event until you are eliminated

 #### During Rounds

 - Take notes DURING the performance.
 You can type, the students are used to it!
   Do not wait until after each student to write your comments.
-Keep time.
-  Please provide time signals per the student’s request.
+- Keep time, and please provide time signals per the student’s request.
 If time signals are requested and not provided as promised, DO NOT penalize the student if they perform over the grace period of 30 seconds.
 - Record your comments using a ‘hard drive’ program (Word, Notepad, Pages).
 If